synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

         WebSocketHandler.send_updates(message)
 ```

-The only subtle point in the send_ws() (that"s short for "send over websocket") routine up above is the use of a "class" method in the WebSocketHandler class (defined previously).
+The only subtle point in the send_ws() (that's short for "send over websocket") routine up above is the use of a "class" method in the WebSocketHandler class (defined previously).

 Because WebSocketHandler.send_updates() only used class *variables*, and was itself declared to be "class-wide", it can be invoked by outside code (like the routine above) *without* having an actual reference to a WebSocketHandler.